thhuang/url-shortener/README.md

 - Generate a shortened URL.
   - Input: A long URL
   - Output: A shortened URL
-- Generate a URL with customized path.
+- Generate a URL with a customized path.
   - Input: A long URL and a customized string with a maximum length limit of 16 characters
   - Output: A shortened URL with the specific customized path
 - Return the statistics of the usage of the shortened URL.